Health Checking of Istio Services

 so that the probe request is sent to the sidecar agent.

-The sidecar agent then redirects the request to the application, strips the response body, only returning the response code.
+For HTTP requests, the sidecar agent redirects the request to the application and strips the response body, only returning the response code.
 For TCP probes, the sidecar agent will then do the port check while avoiding the traffic redirection.

 Liveness and readiness probes using the command approach

 Istio provides a liveness sample that implements this approach.
 To demonstrate it working with mutual TLS enabled, first create a namespace for the example:

 $ kubectl create ns istio-io-health

 To configure strict mutual TLS, run: